mattj23/latex-compileservice/README.md

 ### Overview of the API
 As seen from the client side, the API offers access to a single main resource: an ephemeral "session".
 The session has a "state" attribute, which controls how it can be interacted with and how the service treats it.

 Sessions are created by clients who want to compile a set of LaTeX source files into a single document.
-The client specifies a compiler and a target, posts a set of source files which may include Jinja2 templates+json objects to be rendered *into* source files.
+The client specifies a compiler and a target, optional settings to convert to an image, posts a set of source files which may include Jinja2 templates+json objects to be rendered *into* source files.
 When the session is created, its state will be "editable".
 When the client is finished uploading resources to the session it posts a "finalized" flag which triggers a state transition to "finalized" and prevents further alterations to the session.

 Once the session transitions to "finalized", a background worker will eventually pick it up, after which time it will either be successfully compiled into a document, or the compilation will fail.
 The session state will then change to either "success" or "error".

 At that point, the session will contain a link to log files, and (if it completed successfully) a product, which the client may download.
+The product will either be in the form of a PDF or an image file, depending on whether or not the conversion option was set.

 The session will only persist for a limited amount of time (set by the server) after creation.
 It is the responsibility of the client to check and download the results before the session is removed.